Service-level Agreements

 To view or modify your SLA, follow these steps:

-Point your cursor over the SLA and click Details.
+Hold your pointer over the SLA and click Details.
 Your definition of the SLA displays along with the records that the SLA has applied to.

 To modify the SLA, point your cursor over the SLA and click Edit.